mrehkopf/vcs/docs/user-manual/src/faq.md

 If you hardware supports variable refresh rate output with OpenGL, VCS should be able to take advantage of it.

-First, select the <menu-path>Context > Window > Renderer > OpenGL</menu-path> menu option to enable OpenGL rendering, then press the <key-combo>F11</key-combo> key to enter fullscreen mode (see [Entering fullscreen mode](#faq-entering-fullscreen-mode) for caveats).
+First, select the <menu-path>Context > Window > Render using > OpenGL</menu-path> menu option to enable OpenGL rendering, then press the <key-combo>F11</key-combo> key to enter fullscreen mode (see [Entering fullscreen mode](#faq-entering-fullscreen-mode) for caveats).
 Your hardware's refresh rate should now be matched to the capture's refresh rate.

 ## Reducing screen tearing